 If you lived in the US in late 2015/ Winter 2016, for whatever reason it is quite possible that you missed out on the fact that Bryan Adams released a strong album, Get Up!
 Bryan was so happy to rekindle his famous songwriting partnership with Jim Vallance that he needed ELO mastermind Jeff Lynne to […]

-Bryan Adams interview to mark the 35th anniversary of his breakthrough album “Cuts Like a Knife” from January 1983
+Bryan Adams interview to explore his breakthrough album “Cuts Like a Knife” from January 1983

 Bryan Adams sold 16,000,000 copies worldwide of Waking Up the Neighbours since 1991, it starts to take up some real estate on the page.
 In this week’s classic rock interview, diplomat’s son Bryan reminds us that he had a passport before he had a guitar.